 Professor Pastor’s research focuses mostly on financial markets and asset management.
 He has written on a broad range of topics such as liquidity risk, political uncertainty, stock price bubbles, stock volatility, return predictability, technological revolutions, income inequality, populism, portfolio choice, performance evaluation, returns to scale in active management, indexing, learning, and IPOs.
 His articles have appeared in the American Economic Review, Journal of Finance, Journal of Financial Economics, Journal of Monetary Economics, Journal of Political Economy, Review of Financial Studies, and other outlets.
 His research has been awarded numerous prizes, such as two Smith Breeden Prizes, three Fama/DFA Prizes, Whitebox Advisors Selected Research Prize, Goldman Sachs Asset Management Prize, Barclays Global Investors Prize, Rothschild Caesarea Center Best Paper Award, Jacobs Levy Center Best Paper Prize, two Geewax, Terker & Co.
 Prizes, two Marshall Blume Prizes, the NASDAQ Award, the QMA Award, and the Q Group Award.

-Prior to joining the Chicago Booth faculty in 2010, Pope was on the faculty at the Wharton School at the University of Pennsylvania.
+Prior to joining Chicago Booth faculty in 2010, Pope was on the faculty at the Wharton School at the University of Pennsylvania.
 He earned a PhD in economics from UC Berkeley in 2007 and a BA in economics from Brigham Young University in 2002.
+Pope also worked as an Amazon Scholar from 2019-2021.

 Pietro Veronesi is the Chicago Board of Trade Professor of Finance at the University of Chicago, Booth School of Business.
 He is also a research associate of the National Bureau of Economic Research and a research fellow of the Center for Economic and Policy Research.
 Additionally, he is a former director of the American Finance Association and co-editor of the Review of Financial Studies.